 - An international application for admission.

-- Official secondary school transcripts showing subjects, marks received and graduation date.
-If you have not yet graduated from secondary school, a transcript showing all completed work may be accepted for early admission.
+- Official secondary school transcripts identifying subjects taken, marks received and graduation date.
+If you have not yet graduated from your secondary school, a transcript showing all completed work may be accepted for early admission.
 External examination reports should be provided when applicable.

 - Official transcripts with subjects and marks received from any colleges or universities attended.

-- An official TOEFL score or equivalent for those who are not seeking conditional admission
+- An official TOEFL score or equivalent if you are not seeking conditional admission

 - Certified, literal translations of all credentials issued in any language other than English.
 To find more information about the University of Idaho’s policy on academic transcripts and certified translations see the Transcripts and Translations Document.

-- A statement of the student’s activities if there has been a gap in education.
+- A statement of your activities if you've had a gap in education.

-Please note: Students applying after the above deadlines or with incomplete files by these deadlines can still be considered for admission if they have their educational credentials evaluated by a professional evaluation service.
-There are five professional credential evaluation services (.pdf) from which the University of Idaho will accept evaluations.
+Please note: Students applying after the deadlines above or with incomplete files by these deadlines can still be considered for admission if they have their educational credentials evaluated by a professional evaluation service.
+There are five professional credential evaluation services from which the University of Idaho will accept evaluations.

 In order to study in the U.S., students must also meet financial requirements (.pdf) as set by U.S. Citizenship and Immigration Services regulations.
 Refer to the cost estimates (.pdf) for more information on this topic.